Reads and writes database blocks and modifies data in memory.

 Open the view buffer.
 The view buffer is designated as device number 63.
 Hence the command is:

-is the namespace that contains the CACHE.DAT file to be associated with the view buffer.
+is the namespace that contains the IRIS.DAT file to be associated with the view buffer.
 The location is implementation specific.
 The OPEN 63

 command creates the view buffer by allocating a region of system memory whose size is equal to the block size used by the InterSystems IRIS database.